jverkoey/windfish/lib/README.md

 ## Defining a hypothetical CPU

-At its core, Windfish defines an protocol-based representation of a CPU and the instructions it is able to execute.
+At its core, Windfish defines a protocol-based representation of an abstract CPU's instruction set that supports bi-directional coding between binary and semantic representations of the instructions.

 ### Defining the shape of an instruction